A rooming house is a building where one or more rooms is available for occupancy by four or more people (in return for the payment of rent).

 - the entity

-- a rooming house manager who works for the entity
+- a rooming house manager engaged by the entity

 - an officer of the entity.